 Psychosocial Development: We all know that succeeding in achievement domains, like one's career, does not necessarily lead to health and well-being.
 For vulnerable young people, the value of support in areas such as physical health, emotional health, cognitive health, social health and identity health cannot be overestimated.
 Non-profit partners in these areas focus on providing interventions to improve among other things, self-esteem, self-efficacy, prosocial values, and sexual health among young people.

 Working with mentored young people is a very different experience from working with young people on their own.
 Mentorship ensures that mentees are interested in a particular opportunity or service before they sign up.
 They are then guided and supported through your intervention, helping them stay accountable, discover value and follow through on insights and opportunities.

 The SAYes Transition Mentoring platform also adds in many layers of support for both your organisation and for the beneficiaries, compounding impact as we work together.

 SAYes currently works with care-experienced young people.
-The only criteria for them to join our programmes is a commitment to transition planning and attendance at weekly meetings with their mentor.
+The only criteria for them to join our programmes are a commitment to transition planning and attendance at weekly meetings with their mentor.
 SAYes mentees thus vary in terms of their developmental level.
 Some mentees are studying at postgraduate level while others have known learning disabilities and/or are developmentally delayed.
-We also work with a wide age range (14 and 25 years), so different programmes are appropriate depending on the age of the mentee.
-If we both think we have found a good fit, we will work with you to adapt your material for the mentees.
+We also work with a wide age range (14 to 25 years), so different programmes are appropriate depending on the age of the mentee.
+If we both think we have found a good fit, we will work with you to adapt your material for the mentee-mentor matches.